Omer Arbel: Career

 Omer’s built work has been exhibited at both the Surrey Art Gallery and the Aedes Architekturforum in Berlin.

 Sculpture

-Omer Arbel’s first solo exhibition of sculptural work was shown at the Monte Clark Gallery in Vancouver, B.C. in 2015.
-The show featured two series of works, one based on glass fusing experiments, and the other based on electroplating experiments.
-In 2018, Omer Arbel’s molten beeswax candle was included in Raw Design – a group exhibition curated by Glenn Adamson at the Museum of Craft and Design in San Francisco.
+Omer Arbel’s first solo exhibition of sculptural work was shown at the Monte Clark Gallery in Vancouver, in 2015.
 In 2020, Omer Arbel showed a new series of sculptural works at Carwan Gallery in Athens.
-The show consisted of 103 unique copper objects and marked the launch of Carwan Gallerie’s new exhibition space in Athens.
+The show consisted of 70 unique copper objects and marked the launch of Carwan Gallery’s new exhibition space in Athens.